-The autumn 2021 edition of Sunderland Restaurant Week runs from Saturday 25 September to Sunday 3 October.
+The autumn 2022 edition of Sunderland Restaurant Week runs from Saturday the 17th of September to Sunday the 25th of the month.

-Sunderland Restaurant Week provides opportunities for North East England food lovers to enjoy a three-course dinner for just £15.
-Two-course meals at participating restaurants are priced at £10.
+The biannual event provides opportunities for northeast England food lovers to enjoy a three-course dinner for just £15.
+Two-course meals at participating dining venues are priced at £10.
 During the daytime, participating cafés feature £5 offers.

 Restaurants on Wearside serve a broad variety of cuisines.
 In addition to long-popular Indian, Italian and Mediterranean restaurants, the area’s offerings include restaurants serving modern British, Egyptian and Turkish dishes.

 Sunderland Restaurant Week provides dining establishments with an opportunity to showcase their dishes and win new customers.
-For diners the event is a reason to dine out and try new places.
+For diners, the event is a reason to dine out and try new places.
 It’s also a reason to head out to revisit a venue for a reasonably priced meal.

 Sunderland Restaurant Week

-Dining establishments in and around Sunderland city centre are eligible to participate in Sunderland Restaurant Week.
+Dining establishments in and around Sunderland city centre are eligible to participate in the restaurant week.

-Foodies living in North East England may be familiar with the concept from the twice yearly Newcastle NE1 Restaurant Week.
-Involving restaurants in Newcastle city centre, that event usually takes place in January and August.
+Foodies living in North East England may be familiar with the concept from the twice-yearly Newcastle NE1 Restaurant Week.
+Involving restaurants in and around Newcastle city centre, that event usually takes place in January and August.

 Venues participating in Sunderland Restaurant Week

-Here’s a look at some of the bars, cafés, pubs and restaurants in Sunderland city centre participate in Sunderland Restaurant Week:
+Here’s a look at some of the bars, cafés, pubs and restaurants in Sunderland city centre that participate in Sunderland Restaurant Week: